Privacy & Security

 14. Website Information

-In addition to the details set out above, Landmark may collect personal information through its website at www.landmark.com.au.
+In addition to the details set out above, Landmark may collect personal information through various websites administered by Landmark, including http://www.landmark.com.au.

-When you visit the Landmark website, certain information provided by your browser may be logged by Landmark’s server, or collected on Landmark’s behalf by a third party, including:
+When you visit any Landmark website, certain information provided by your browser may be logged by Landmark’s server, or collected on Landmark’s behalf by a third party, including:

 - the type of browser and operating system you are using;